-- Go to the Print Composer window.

-- Use the in the composer.

-- Go to the Item properties tab.

-- Under Extents click on Set to map canvas extent.

-- If you need to refresh the element, under Main properties click on the Update preview.
+- Go to the Print Composer window. - Use the 📩 button to select the map element in the composer. - Go to the Item properties tab. - Under Extents click on Set to map canvas extent. - If you need to refresh the element, under Main properties click on the Update preview.